Snooker news - John Higgins beats Graeme Dott in Players Championship first round

 The pair continued to trade frames and were locked at 2-2 by the time Higgins took a grip of the match in the fifth, going on to record breaks of 84 and 60 to pull into a 5-2 lead.

-Dott hardly got on the table in the final frame as Higgins romped to a convincing 73-2 win to wrap up the game 6-2 and progress to the quarter-final where he will face either Michael Holt world champion Judd Trump.
+Dott hardly got on the table in the final frame as Higgins romped to a convincing win to wrap up the match 6-2 and progress to the quarter-final where he will face either Michael Holt or world champion Judd Trump.

 The winner of that quarter-final will play the winner of Stephen Maguire, who beat Ding Junhui in the first round, or Mark Selby, who saw off Mark Williams.